 Berlin is one of the least expensive capital cities in western Europe, which makes it a great city for budget travelers.
 With so many free things to do in Berlin, you don’t have to spend much money to enjoy the city.

+Luckily there are so many amazing things to do with a small budget in Berlin.
 From parks and outdoor activities to museums and tours, take a look at this list of great activities in Berlin that don’t cost a thing.

 Where to stay in Berlin on a budget